 Tell if Someone Is Trying to Scam You over the Internet

-Edited by Alice Morell, Eng, Doug Collins, Dougie and 1 other
+Edited by Alice Morell, Eng, Doug Collins, Dougie

 Getting scammed over the Internet is most people's worst nightmare.
 You might never find out who really did it or where they're located, and the chances of them actually getting caught aren't as high as we'd like them to be.
 However, there are many things that can be done to prevent things like that from happening, and many things you can pay attention to while making online transactions that will help you make sure that you're not falling victim to a scammer.
 As always, the devil's in the details, so here is an info-graphic outlining the little things that can actually tell you so much about the person you're dealing with—if he really is who he says he is, and if you're actually going to get what you paid for.